Back to Blog

 Each social platform has evolved its own content culture.
 Users on TikTok expect a different tone, structure, and hashtag approach than users on YouTube.
 These are not arbitrary preferences.
 They reflect how each platform's algorithm ranks and distributes content, how users browse and discover, and what prompts engagement versus passive watching.

 A caption that drives comments on Facebook might feel out of place on Instagram.
 A YouTube title optimized for search will read awkwardly as a TikTok caption.
-Getting this right manually requires either deep platform expertise or enough time to research and adapt every post individually.
+Getting this right requires either deep platform expertise or a short playbook you can follow each time.

 Platform-by-Platform Breakdown